Methadone Clinic Orange County, NC

 Call (855) 372-9382 for 24/7 help with treatment.

-Unc Hospital Alcohol And Substance Abuse Program is a methadone treatment facility in Orange County, North Carolina.
-It is situated at 1101 Weaver Dairy Road, Suite 102, 27514 zip.
+Unc Hospital Alcohol And Substance Abuse Program is a methadone clinic in Orange County, NC.
+It is located at 1101 Weaver Dairy Road, Suite 102, 27514 zip.
 Unc Hospital Alcohol And Substance Abuse Program provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and regular outpatient treatment.
-Unc Hospital Alcohol And Substance Abuse Program provides suboxone prescription, methadone/buprenorphine for pain management and naltrexone administration.
-Other than methadone treatment, Unc Hospital Alcohol And Substance Abuse Program offers group counseling, substance use education and employment counseling or training.
-Unc Hospital Alcohol And Substance Abuse Program provides medication-assisted treatment to men and women.
+Unc Hospital Alcohol And Substance Abuse Program provides relapse prevention from naltrexone, methadone/buprenorphine for pain management and naltrexone administration.
+Other than methadone treatment, Unc Hospital Alcohol And Substance Abuse Program offers group counseling, marital/couples counseling and individual counseling.
+Unc Hospital Alcohol And Substance Abuse Program provides medication-assisted treatment to women and men.

-Carolina Behavioral Care is a methadone clinic in Orange County, NC.
-It is situated at 209 Millstone Drive, Suite A, 27278 zip.
-Carolina Behavioral Care provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient detoxification.
-Carolina Behavioral Care provides naltrexone administration, buprenorphine detox and relapse prevention from naltrexone.
-Other than methadone treatment, Carolina Behavioral Care offers marital/couples counseling, substance use education and group counseling.
-Carolina Behavioral Care provides medication-assisted treatment to men and women.
+Carolina Behavioral Care is a methadone clinic in Orange County, North Carolina.
+It is located at 209 Millstone Drive, Suite A, 27278 zip.
+Carolina Behavioral Care provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient detoxification.
+Carolina Behavioral Care provides suboxone prescription, relapse prevention from naltrexone and buprenorphine detox.
+Other than methadone treatment, Carolina Behavioral Care offers substance use education, family counseling and individual counseling.
+Carolina Behavioral Care provides medication-assisted services to women and men.

 Methadone is a long-acting opioid agonist medication that is used to treat opioid dependence.
 It works by binding to the same receptors in the brain as other opioids, such as heroin or prescription painkillers, but without producing the same euphoric high.
 This helps to reduce cravings and withdrawal symptoms, making it easier for individuals to maintain abstinence from illicit opioids.
 Methadone is typically administered as a daily oral dose under the supervision of a healthcare provider in a methadone clinic.